 SUSAN NALL BALES is founder of and senior advisor to the FrameWorks Institute.
 In 2016, she was elected Chair of the Board of Directors.
 For more than 15 years, she led an interdisciplinary team of social scientists and communications practitioners in the development and application of Strategic Frame Analysis™—an innovative method of conducting and applying framing research.
 In addition to dozens of reports and commentaries that inform the FrameWorks’ work on a wide range of social issues, she has published widely on framing, science translation and communications for social good, in both peer-reviewed and popular journals, and has lectured at institutions from Brandeis and the Rural Sociological Society to the White House and Yale University.
 She is a senior fellow at the Center on the Developing Child at Harvard University.

 DANIEL BUSSO is a psychologist and Researcher at the FrameWorks Institute.
 His past research used cross-disciplinary approaches to explore the social determinants of mental illness in children and adolescents.
 He especially focused on emotional, cognitive, and neurobiological mechanisms that underlie the association between childhood maltreatment and child and adolescent mental disorders.
 Earlier, Daniel worked as a secondary school teacher in the United Kingdom and as an educational consultant in Uganda and the United States.
-He holds a BSc in Psychology from the University of Bath, an MSc in Cognitive Science from University College London, an EdM in Human Development from Harvard University, and will receive his doctorate from the Harvard Graduate School of Education in May 2016.
+He holds a BSc in Psychology from the University of Bath, an MSc in Cognitive Science from University College London, and master’s and doctoral degrees in Human Development from the Harvard Graduate School of Education.